A general framework for inference on algorithm-agnostic variable importance: Studying an antibody against HIV-1 infection

-In an effort to determine these important AA features, \citet{magaret2019} analyzed HIV-1 envelope (Env) AA sequence features of 611 publicly-available HIV-1 Env pseudoviruses made from blood samples of HIV-1 infected individuals.
+In an effort to determine these important AA features, \citet{magaret2019} analyzed the HIV-1 envelope (Env) AA sequence features of 611 publicly-available HIV-1 Env pseudoviruses made from blood samples of HIV-1 infected individuals.
 All analyses accounted for the geographic region of the infected individuals.
 Among AA sequence features, approximately 800 individual features and 13 groups of features were of interest, e.g., polymorphic AA positions in Env AA that comprise the VRC01 antibody footprint to which VRC01 binds.
 These groups of features are described more fully in the Methods section of \cite{magaret2019}.
-The authors estimated variable importance using the difference in nonparametric $R^2$.
-Here, we replicate the results of \cite{magaret2019} and compare results based on $R^2$ with a variable importance analysis based on classification accuracy and AUC.
+There, the authors focused on a definition of variable importance as the difference in nonparametric $R^2$, and used as outcome an indicator of whether or not the 50\% inhibitory concentration, IC$_{50}$ (defined as the concentration of VRC01 necessary to neutralize 50\% of viruses \textit{in vitro}, with large values of the IC$_{50}$ indicating that the virus was resistant to neutralization; \citealp{montefiori2009}), was right-censored.
+However, the AMP trials have identified the 80\% inhibitory concentration (IC$_{80}$) as a possible biomarker of prevention efficacy, with 75.4\% estimated efficacy against the most sensitive viruses (IC$_{80} < 1$).
+Since many observations in our dataset are missing IC$_{80}$ values, we use as outcome the binary indicator that $\text{IC}_{50} < 1$.
+Here, analyzing the same data set, we compare results based on the outcome of \cite{magaret2019} with a variable importance analysis based on classification accuracy and AUC and the AMP-based outcome $\text{IC}_{50} < 1$.
+We consider a \textit{marginal} VIM value, evaluating the intrinsic importance of each feature group of interest relative to geographic confounding variables -- this can be achieved by considering the full feature vector in \eqref{eq:vimp_functional} to be simply the geographic confounders plus the feature group of interest.
+We provide a replication of \cite{magaret2019} using a harmonized outcome in the Supplementary Material.

-We used the Super Learner with a large library of candidate learners to estimate the involved conditional mean functions.
+We used the Super Learner with a large library of candidate learners to estimate the involved regression functions.
 These learners included the lasso, random forests, and boosted decision trees, each with varying tuning parameters.
-Our library of learners is described more fully in the Supplementary Material.
-Our resulting estimator is the convex combination of the candidate estimators, where we used ten-fold cross-validation to determine the convex combination that minimized the negative log-likelihood loss.
-Finally, to make inference on the VIM values considered, we used the sample-split cross-fitted method studied in the main simulations.
+Details on our library of learners are described in the Supplementary Material.
+Our resulting estimator is the convex combination of the candidate estimators, where we used five-fold cross-validation to determine the convex combination that minimized the negative log-likelihood risk.
+Finally, to make inference on the VIM values considered, we used the sample-split cross-fitted method (Algorithm~\ref{alg:sscf}) studied in the simulations under Scenario 2.